DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 The module will consist of seminar classes based on short lectures and class discussion of works analysed.

-The lectures will identify and survey significant periods and stages in German culture and history since 1945.
-It will offer insights into society and politics in Germany at particular points in its development: 1945 and zero hour, division of Germany into East and West, Reunification and German society up to the present day.
+The lectures will identify and survey significant periods and stages in German culture and history since the end of the Nazi period.
+They will offer insights into society and politics in Germany at particular points in its development: 1945 and the “zero hour”, division of Germany into East and West, Reunification and significant issues in German society up to the present day.
+Analysis of short stories and other literary texts and/or film, in German, produced in Germany post-1945 and up to the reunification and its aftermath will be focused upon and students will be introduced to key terms (Begriffe) associated with significant developments in German society.

 Indicative Reading List